How uHIT Works

 -

 Clearly, 2018 was a banner season for Andy.
-He excelled so much that year that he was selected for the Arizona Fall League that year, and he was later wrapped into a three-player trade for slugger, Paul Goldschmidt.
+He excelled so much that year that he played in the Arizona Fall League, and the Cardinals traded him and only two other players for slugger, Paul Goldschmidt.

 What Has Andy Done Since 2018?